John Ebnezar

-John Ebnezar is an Indian orthopaedic doctor, known for promoting wholistic orthopaedics, a practice combining modern medical techniques with yoga for the management of osteoarthritis.
+John Ebnezar is an Indian orthopaedic doctor, known for promoting holistic orthopaedics, a practice combining modern medical techniques with yoga for the management of osteoarthritis.

 He was awarded Rajyotsava Prashasti, the second highest civilian award of the Government of Karnataka in 2010.
 He received Dr. B. C. Roy Award, the highest award in the field of Medicine in India in 2015.
 The Government of India awarded him the fourth highest civilian award of the Padma Shri in 2016.